Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Introduction

-Application contexts where tail risk measurement is of central imporance, such as those arising in financial engineering, actuarial risk, system availability, etc., have facilitated the development of variance reduction techniques which aim to tackle this difficulty.
-Prominent examples include the use of importance sampling and splitting, potentially in combination with other variance reduction tools such as control variates, stratification, conditional Monte Carlo, etc; see \cite{Gbook, AGbook} for an introductory account.
-In particular, Importance Sampling (IS) is seen as the primary method for combating rarity of relevant samples in diverse scientific disciplines and is shown to offer remarkable variance reduction in various financial engineering \cite{GHS2000,GHS2002,GLi2005,BJZ2006,GKS2008,Liu2015}, actuarial risk \cite{ASMUSSEN1985213,asmussen2010ruin,collamore2002,BLANCHET20123361,chen_rhee_zwart_2018}, queueing \cite{Heidelberger,JUNEJA2006291,blanchet2009rare,DupuisISqueue,BLmanyserverqueues} and reliability models \cite{Heidelberger,974122,rubino2009markovian}.
-The underlying idea behind IS is to accelerate the occurrences of the target risk event in simulation by sampling from an alternate distribution which places a much greater emphasis on the risk scenarios of interest.
+Application contexts where tail risk measurement is of central importance, such as those arising in financial engineering, actuarial risk, system availability, etc., have facilitated the development of variance reduction techniques which aim to tackle this difficulty.
+Prominent examples include the use of importance sampling and splitting, potentially in combination with other variance reduction tools such as control variates, stratification, conditional Monte Carlo, etc; see \cite{Gbook, AGbook,rubino2009rare} for an overview.
+In particular, Importance Sampling (IS) is seen as the primary method for combating rarity of relevant samples in diverse scientific disciplines and is shown to offer remarkable variance reduction in financial engineering models \citep[see][]{GHS2000,BJZ2006, GKS2008,Liu2015}, actuarial risk models \citep[see eg.,][]{AGbook,collamore2002}, and various queueing and reliability models \citep[see][and references therein]{Heidelberger,JUNEJA2006291,blanchet2009rare}.
+The idea behind IS is to accelerate the occurrences of the target risk event in simulation by sampling from an alternate distribution which places a much greater emphasis on the risk scenarios of interest.
 Observed samples are then suitably reweighed to eliminate the bias introduced.
 We shall refer to this alternate sampling distribution as \textit{IS distribution} hereafter.

-Effective use of IS in the instances above rely, however, on carefully leveraging the structure of the problem and the underlying distribution.
-In tail risk estimation tasks, the choice of IS distribution is often guided by carefully examining the \textit{large deviations} behaviour of the random vector $\XX$, as relevant to the chosen performance functional $L(\cdot).$ A number of queuing and actuarial risk models, where the extreme event of interest is often amenable to be written in terms of first passage of a random walk or a Markov chain into a “failure” set, serve as excellent illustrations for how one may exploit large deviations characterizations to reap substantial variance reduction benefits, see \cite{Heidelberger,JUNEJA2006291,blanchet2009rare,BLANCHET201238}.